NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/gaea_user_guide.rst

 .. note::

   c# refers to a computer cluster.
-Current clusters are c4 and c5, but this is subject to change.)
+The current cluster is c5, but this is subject to change.

 .. code-block:: shell

   #SBATCH --clusters=c#
   #SBATCH --nodes=4
   #SBATCH --ntasks-per-node=32 # Gaea charges for node use.
-Nodes are 36 core on c4 and 128 core on c5.
+Nodes are 128 core on c5.
 This example will get charged for 4 nodes.

 or, from the sbatch command line: